simon-glitch/simon-glitch.github.io/My_Way_of_Life/random_stuff/self_driving_cars.md

 *The title is also the thesis.*

 ## General outline
-This is the general outlne for the longest and most complex possible form this article could have.
-Adding more details or section than this quite outline describes would be unnecessary at best, and annoying at worst.
+This is the general outlne for all of the content that the article could have.

 ### Hardware
 * cost of high quality sensors